daniel-agblevor/NBA_Player_Retention_Prediction/README.md

-# Feature Engineering and Predictive Modelling
+# NBA Player Retention Prediction

 This project focuses on feature engineering and predictive modelling using NBA player data.
 The goal is to predict whether a player will remain in the league for 5 years (`target_5yrs`) based on various performance metrics.